Fatal Five: Persuader (Nyeun Chun Ti)

 The Persuader originates from a high-gravity planet, and thus possesses enhanced physical abilities.
 Before becoming a supervillain, he was a gang enforcer and gained the Persuader moniker from his ability to intimidate others.

 The Persuader wields an "atomic axe" on a long shaft, resembling a halberd.
 It is mentally linked to him and can cut through anything, occasionally including purely metaphoric or intangible things such as air, the force of gravity, and the barrier between dimensions.

 Tharok

 Tharok is a small-time crook who attempted to impress his superiors by stealing a small nuclear device.
-When the police fire on Tharok, the device detonates unexpectedly, vertically bisecting his body.
+When the police fired on Tharok, the device detonated unexpectedly, vertically bisecting his body.
 Tharok is converted into a cyborg, which greatly boosts his intelligence but leaves his evil tendencies unchecked.

 One of the Fatal Five's main attempts to defeat the Legion is masterminded by the Dark Man, a clone of Tharok.
 Tharok and the Dark Man are seemingly killed, resulting in the Fatal Five disbanding.
 Tharok is resurrected following the Zero Hour: Crisis in Time! event, which rebooted the Legion's continuity.
+In this continuity, Tharok stole a powerful solvent rather than a nuclear device.
+When the police shot at him, the container was punctured, with the solvent cutting Tharok's body in two.
+Tharok was healed and converted into a cyborg by an unnamed surgeon, who he subsequently killed.